Private, in-home sessions are currently available!

-Telehealth and virtual Lactation Consultations remain available for mamas who need breastfeeding assistance and prefer to do so virtually.
+Telehealth and Virtual Lactation Consultations remain available for those who need breast/chestfeeding and/or lactation assistance and prefer to do so remotely.
 South Bay Baby Care has secured a HIPAA compliant platform for virtual consultations and educational sessions.
-Please contact firstname.lastname@example.org for more information.

-In home & virtual baby care + breastfeeding and lactation consultations
+In home & virtual baby care + breastfeeding, chestfeeding, lactation & infant feeding consultations

-Lactation services: Proper positioning, latch-on technique, assessment of latch, education regarding prevention and treatment of sore and/or damaged nipples, plugged ducts and transient or recurrent mastitis, tongue and lip tie (lingual and labial ankyloglossia) assessment, suck training and latch-on assistance post frenulectomy (lip/togue tie release), how to manage over supply and, conversely, strategies to increase breastmilk supply, implementation of breastfeeding interventions as needed (i.e. breast shells, Haakaa, breast pump, nipple shields [instruction and weaning], etc.).
+Lactation services: Comfortable positioning for you + baby, latch-on technique, assessment of latch, education regarding prevention and treatment of sore and/or injured nipples, plugged ducts and transient or recurrent mastitis, anatomic and functional oral assessment, tongue and lip tie (lingual and labial ankyloglossia) assessment, suck training and latch-on assistance post-frenectomy (lip/tongue tie release), how to manage over supply, strategies to increase breastmilk supply, implementation of breastfeeding interventions as needed (i.e. breast shells, Haakaa, SNS, breast pump (including personal flange sizing), nipple shields [instruction and weaning], etc.).

-Weighing baby: Weight checks as well as pre/post-feeding weights (to determine how much your breast milk your baby has transferred during the feeding).
-I use a specialty infant scale that is able to measure weight up to the 0.001 lb, meaning that every drop of breast milk that your baby transfers is measured!
+Weighing baby: Weight checks as well as pre/post-feeding weights (to determine how much your breast milk your baby has transferred during the feeding) using a specialty infant scale.

-Breast pump services: Including setup, instruction, first use and sanitization of pump parts & bottles.
+Pumping services: Including setup, instructions regarding settings and first use, flange sizing, and sanitizing of pump parts & bottles.

-Guidelines regarding storage and preparation of breast milk
+Guidelines regarding storage and preparation of expressed milk

 Baby care education